 Also known as: Parrot feather, parrot’s feather, parrotfeather water milfoil, Brazilian water milfoil, water-feather

 Parrotfeather’s vibrant leaves make it an appealing addition to any backyard pond or water feature, but it can drastically alter natural aquatic ecosystems.
-Once parrotfeather has escaped cultivation, if forms dense mats that shade out native aquatic plants as well as inhibit water flow and recreational activities.
+Once parrotfeather has escaped cultivation, if forms dense mats that shade out native aquatic plants and inhibits water flow and recreation.

 |Life Cycle:||Perennial (life cycle lasts more than one year)|

 |Early Detection and Rapid Response species:||Yes|

 |Height:||Stems can grow 15 feet long (5 meters)|